axilmar/parserlib/doc/left_recursion_parsing.md

   |-> &mul
 ```

-Left recursion can be parsed in two steps:
+Left recursion will be parsed in two steps:

 1. let the rule 'add' reject the parsing if left recursion is found; this is called the REJECT phase.
 2. let the rule 'add' accept the parsing without advancing the parser input; this is called the ACCEPT phase.